 - Know the county where you live (and a few surrounding counties).
 All National Weather Service warnings are issued by county.

-- Purchase a NOAA weather radio with a warning alarm tone and battery backup.
+- Consider purchasing a NOAA weather radio with a warning alarm tone and battery backup.
 This will automatically be activated when a warning is issued.
 (Be sure to have backup batteries for this as well.)

 - Figure out your home’s safe places and share their location with all family members.
 Ideally, it’s a room without windows on the ground floor (a hall closet, a bathroom) or somewhere you can crouch behind heavy furniture to be protected from windows.